 Cynthia Alers - Board Member

 Cynthia Alers, MBA MA MISSoc

-Cynthia Alers joined the board of Orwell Housing in March 2017 and also sits on the Audit and Assurance Committees.
+Cynthia Alers joined the board of Orwell Housing in March 2017.
+She is the Chair of the Audit Committee and sits on the Governance Committee.
+She also sits on the board for Orwell Homes.
 She is currently head of Morrow Sodali UK, a global consultancy specialising in stakeholder engagement, capital markets intelligence and corporate governance.

 Cynthia has worked in finance for most of her career, holding senior positions in investor relations, corporate strategy and corporate communications for companies including JP Morgan, Sage Group, Laird plc and Cambridge Silicon Radio (CSR), where she worked on a wide range of strategic reviews, capital-raisings, IPOs, corporate restructurings, and acquisitions.
 She is also experienced in working with the government and public sector with the Continuing Care Committee, Ofwat, and the Industry and Parliamentary Trust.

 Prior to joining the board of Orwell Housing, Cynthia was a board director with the Newcastle East Multi-Academy Trust (NEAT) where she was Finance Director during the merger of the member schools and establishment of the new multi-school academy trust.
 Previously she was a board director with the Port of Dover, where she chaired the audit committee.